Projects > Product Design - 2024

 Getting to the right design for online software can present a number of challenges — most of them purely design-related.
 Like understanding how best to afford functionality to target personas.
 But some challenges arise out of legacy organizational frameworks around what UX is and who’s ultimately responsible for it.
 This can be especially true for orgs in a growth state like IMO Health was in 2024.

 Companies in a growth state don’t always have working relationships established with clients outside of sales cycles.
-For example, there were no charter customers.
-This meant access to actual users for this effort was non-existent.
+For example, IMO had no charter customers.
+This all meant my access to actual users for this effort was non-existent.

-So in order to design this product, I had to understand the target persona second or even third-hand by conducting a series of internal stakeholder interviews.
-When user goals are known, this kind of research will typically suffice — so it very much informed my first prototype.
+So in order to design this product, I had to understand the target persona second or even third-hand.
+I did this by conducting a series of internal stakeholder interviews.
+When user goals are known, this kind of research will often suffice — so it very much informed my first prototype.

-I tested the design approach it encompassed by sending a link to this prototype out to every internal stakeholder even remotely connected to the project, including an actual physician, and the solution’s Product Manager.
+I tested the design approach it encompassed by sending a link to this prototype out to every internal stakeholder even remotely connected to the project.
+These included an actual physician.
+And the solution’s Product Manager.
 The former could use it well enough but the latter felt it didn’t do enough to advance his business goals.

 Then the Senior Sales Engineer got ahold of the link.

 It turns out her role regularly exposed her to ACTUAL USERS of the old on-prem solution.
-Her feedback revealed the user goals that had inspired my prototype were way off.
+Her feedback revealed that the user goals which inspired my prototype were way off.

 I took her feedback, and the Product Manager’s, back to the drawing board and designed a whole new approach that elegantly addressed both their concerns.
 I then captured that approach in a second clickable prototype.
-And then I used that second prototype to re-test the sales engineer and was able to demonstrate her barrier had been removed.
+And then used that second prototype to re-test the sales engineer who had raised the red flag.
+And I was able to demonstrate that her barrier had been removed.

 What we landed on was a design that:

-This all additionally made for a good case-study I could use to help IMO re-visit some of the frameworks around design I mentioned, that were perhaps no longer serving them.
+This all additionally made for a good case-study I could use to help IMO re-visit some of their product design frameworks I mentioned, that were perhaps no longer serving them.